vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 ## Register an app in the Micrsoft Entra ID directory

-To access the data later without using a username and password, we need to register an app in the Entry ID directory of the company's Azure portal.
-The following screenshot shows how to do this.
+To access the data later without using a username and password, we need to register an app in the Entra ID directory of the company's Azure portal.
+The following screenshot shows how to do this:

 ![image](/assets/2024-05-26/030.png)

-Within the app details, we register a client secret (see screenshot).
-Beside the client secret, we will also need the Client ID.
-It can be found in the overview administration pane of the registered app.
+Within the app details, we register a client secret:

 ![image](/assets/2024-05-26/040.png)

+ We also need the client ID.
+It can be found in the **Overview** administration pane of the registered app.

 ![image](/assets/2024-05-26/050.png)